Esri/arcgis-experience-builder-sdk-resources/widgets/share-code-widgets/share-code-entry/README.md

 ## How it works
 To use this method, you need to follow the following steps:
 * Create a `shared-code` folder under the `widgets` folder.
 Please note that the folder name must be the `shared-code`.
-* Put your shared code into the `shared-code` folder.
-In some cases, you may need to create multiple shared entries, so the best practice folder structure in the `shared-code` folder is:
+* Put your shared code into the `shared-code` folder, all `.ts` and `.tsx` files in the `shared-code` folder will be compiled as shared entries.
+The best practice folder structure in the `shared-code` folder is:
 ```
 shared-code
   |-entry1.ts